Gaby Deslys: Films

 She began her movie career in 1914 with Rosy Rapture, a short film based on the play of the same name in which she had appeared in England.
 This film according to IMDb had a scene with George Bernard Shaw in it.
 Her American feature film debut came in 1915 with Her Triumph costarring her dancer boyfriend Harry Pilcer.
-The film was presented by Daniel Frohman and produced by Famous Players-Lasky.
+The film was presented by Daniel Frohman and produced by Famous Players–Lasky.
 Her Triumph featured Deslys doing one of her famous dances with Pilcer.
 The film is lost but surviving stills show a scene with Deslys and Pilcer in Daniel Blum's Pictorial History of the Silent Film, as well as the intro card with Deslys' picture in the credits.
 She made only two more French silent films in 1918 and 1919, both with Harry Pilcer in the cast, before getting the illness that would take her life.

 Personal life

 Deslys' celebrity rose following newspaper stories which gossiped about King Manuel II of Portugal's infatuation with her.
 During the king's visit to Paris in December 1909, he was introduced to Deslys and immediately began a relationship with her.

 It was thought that after this first meeting the King sent Deslys a pearl necklace worth $70,000.
-Their relationship was anything but discreet (she would arrive before night at the Palácio das Necessidades and would pass through Portugal unnoticed); abroad, meanwhile, they were on the front pages of newspapers in Europe and North America, especially after he was deposed in 1910.
+Their relationship was anything but discreet (she would arrive before night at the Palácio das Necessidades and would pass through Portugal unnoticed; meanwhile, they were on the front pages of newspapers in Europe and North America, especially after he was deposed in 1910.